 This in-person session invites proposals for papers addressing the conference topic of retrospection in the poetry and/or prose writing of Letitia Elizabeth Landon.
 Themes of personal and/or historical pasts, loss, grief, regret, forgetting; the pleasures and/or pains of memory; subjectivity and the processes of retrospection and anticipation; comparisons between Landon and other Romantics vis-à-vis retrospection; Landon’s relations to authors from previous generations (e.g. the eighteenth century, the Classical world).

-Please send a proposal of 250 words and a very brief bio by 14 November 2025 to emily.rohrbach@durham.ac.uk.
+Please send a proposal of 250 words and a very brief bio by the end of November 2025 to emily.rohrbach@durham.ac.uk.
 Informal inquiries prior to this deadline are also welcome.

 *